HSI-CH/CordovaIconAndSplashGenerator/README.md

 # CordovaIconAndSplashGenerator

-Set the path accordingly in the CordovaIconSplashGenerator.exe.config and run the exe Preserves aspect ratio background is transparent
+Set the path accordingly in the CordovaIconSplashGenerator.exe.config and run the exe <br />
+* Preserves aspect ratio<br />
+* Background is set to transparent